BradySheehan/wesad_experiments/readme.md

 ## Project Structure and Development Process

+### Environment

+There are two assumed paths to run the notebooks and the python module:
+- a path to the git project
+- a path to the WESAD dataset
+Be sure that these are assigned appropriately for yoru environment

+### Dependencies

+The project depends on multiple python libraries and packages.
+All of the code is written for Python3 and is using
+- pandas
+- matplotlib
+- numpy
+- keras
+- tensorflow
+- sklearn
+-

 ### File Structure
 /
 - demo.sh - driver setups, builds, trains, and tests model